 If you live in a Midland Heart scheme with a manager please speak to your scheme manager about ending your tenancy.

-Tenancy and Allocations policies
+Tenancy and Allocation policies

 If you or someone you know are looking to move into a Midland Heart property you might be wondering how we allocate our properties.
-To ensure that this is a fair process we developed our Allocations policy.
+To ensure that this is a fair process we developed our Allocations Policy

 We have developed a new and refreshed set of Service Standards in consultation with Midland Heart customers.
 These standards lay out the minimum standards of service that customers can expect from us from October 2016.